 Ullapool has a unique connection with America.
 In the Highland clearances of the late 18th century it was one of the main departure points for families of Scots heading to North America to begin new lives.
 In honour of their Scottish heritage they named their new land “Nova Scotia”.
 These strong, historical ties with America have never been broken and Wester Ross today, has a very strong customer base in the USA.

 Founded in 1977, by Robin Bradley and Alan Mann, Wester Ross Fisheries is the oldest independently operated salmon farm in Scotland and we have been hand rearing our fish for generations.
-We currently operate three seawater sites in Loch Kannaird, Loch Broom and Little Loch Broom with a processing unit and a sales and administration office in Dingwall.
+We currently manage three seawater sites in Loch Kannaird, Loch Broom and Little Loch Broom with a processing unit and a sales and administration office in Dingwall.

 We farm in Scotland, we are based in Scotland and salmon farming is in the blood of many of the families who have worked with us over the years.

 The health and welfare of our salmon is of paramount importance to us.
 Our fish are hand reared, hand fed and slowly grown.
 We favour traditional and natural practices over modern, automated systems with chemical management.

 Our stocking density is exemplary with an average of 1% fish and 99% water and we operate a minimal handling at sea policy, in order to avoid disturbing the salmon’s naturally protective mucous layer .
 Our swim through system enables a low stress transfer of salmon between pens and our in house, on site marine biologist, carries out random and regular health checks.

 Our staff to fish ratio is six times higher than the industry average which allows our team to spend a significant amount of time with the fish, giving them the ability to observe and respond immediately to any potential welfare challenge.